Carnival of Souls: Plot

 In Kansas, Mary Henry is riding in a car with two other young women when two men challenge them to a road race.
 During the race, the women's car is nudged by the boys' car and plunges off a bridge into a muddy river.
 Three hours after the police start dredging the water to look for them, Mary miraculously surfaces on the river bank, but cannot remember how she survived.

 Still frame of the car falling off the bridge.

 Mary moves to Salt Lake City, where she has been hired as a church organist.
 While driving near an abandoned pavilion on the shores of the Great Salt Lake, Mary begins experiencing visions of a ghoulish, pale-faced figure (referred to as "The Man" in the credits).
 A gas station attendant tells her the pavilion was first a bathhouse, then a dance hall, and finally a carnival before it was abandoned.
 In town, Mary rents a room and visits the church where she will be playing the organ.
 Mary takes a ride out to the pavilion at the lake with the church's minister who stops her from entering, warning that it is against the law.

-Mary continues experiencing visions of The Man and also rejects the repeated advances of John, a neighboring lodger.
+Mary continues experiencing visions of The Man and also rejects the repeated advances of John, a socially awkward neighboring lodger.
 Mary goes to the pavilion by herself to investigate but does not find anything.
-Later, Mary begins experiencing terrifying interludes when she becomes invisible and inaudible to the rest of the world, as if she were not there.
+Later, Mary begins experiencing terrifying interludes when she becomes invisible and inaudible to the rest of the world.
 During one of these episodes, Mary meets Dr. Samuels, who offers to help her while acknowledging he is not a psychiatrist.
 Mary returns to the church by herself to practice the organ and finds herself shifting from a hymn to eerie music.
 In a trance, she sees visions of The Man and other ghouls dancing at the pavilion.
 The minister, hearing the strange music, denounces it as sacrilege and insists that Mary resign.